Help Save Colchester Zoo

 The zoo has always endeavoured to reinvest into the park whether that be to bring something new for visitors, or to redevelop and improve areas for animals.
 Unfortunately, this has all had to stop whilst we cover monthly bills and try to re-build our cash reserve should we find ourselves in another situation where the zoo has to close due to further COVID restrictions.

 Despite these cuts, there are some costs which simply cannot be sacrificed, relating to the animal care and welfare we provide.
-Day to day running costs for animal welfare are increasing during the Autumn & Winter seasons due to additional heating, electricity and food required.

 Unfortunately, we are unable to access the Government’s Zoo Animal’s Fund, we do not qualify for any of the Government grants and cannot gift aid any donations we do receive as although we have a charitable arm, Colchester Zoo is not.
 This is why your support is vital and so important for the future survival of Colchester Zoo.